FanfictionBot/reddit-ffn-bot/README.md

     $ pip install -r requirements.txt
 ```

+## Set-Up
+Change the following setting keys in `settings.yml`:
+* `credentials.username`
+* `credentials.password`

 ## Starting the bot
-Use the following command to start the bot
+Use the following command to start the bot.
 ```
-    $ python . -u <USERNAME> -p <PASSWORD> -s <SUBREDDIT/MULTIREDDIT>
+    $ python .
 ```

 ### Memcached
 Please note that we recommend using memcached for production
 purposes.
-Specify the following additional command line arguments
-to connect to memcached.
-Add --cache-host for ever additional
-memcached host you want to use.
+Set the configuration values in the `cache` section:
 ```
-    $ python . [...] --cache-type memcached --cache-host localhost:11211
+    cache:
+        # The host that should be used.
+        hosts:
+        - localhost:11211
+        - 123.123.123.123:11211

+        # The time in seconds a cache entry should be valid (max)
+        expire: 10000
 ```

 ## Contributing